alaa-alnissany/Music-genre-classification-/README.md

 #### Status: [Completed]

 ## Introduction
-In this project we will try to figure the genre of music by a specific list of features which presented by [Music genre classification dataset](https://www.kaggle.com/competitions/shai-training-level-1-b/data), it's a multiclass classification problem.
+In this project we will try to figure the genre of music using Machein learning models by a specific list of features which presented by [Music genre classification dataset](https://www.kaggle.com/competitions/shai-training-level-1-b/data), it's a multiclass classification problem.

 ## Team Members